dfkaye/simplegraph/README.md

 TODO
 ----

++ add the root property and attach/detach logic to reassign it
++ add topological sorting !!
++ add serialize and deserialize support ?

 + reformat the README markdown
 + rename dependants() - items that depend on certain node

-+ add serialize and deserialize support ?
-+ add topological sorting !!

 __constructor__

 + call resolve() on each attach() call for early cycle detection ?
 + unique ID constraint at Graph(id) ?
 + support a *root* field so we can always start at the top ?